-The year 2017 has been an eventful year for open source community with highs and lows throughout the year.
-Open source and Linux continue to dominate with their presence from the mobile phones to supercomputers.
-Let's quickly go through some of the major events in the year 2017.
+The year 2017 has been an eventful year for open source communities with highs and lows throughout the year.
+Linux continue to dominate with their presence from mobile phones to supercomputers.
+Let’s quickly go through some of the major events in the year 2017.and

 1. Ubuntu dropping Unity as its default desktop for Ubuntu and returning back to GNOME

 As lighting in a clear sky, Canonical announced the drop of Unity as its default desktop for Ubuntu.
 Mark Shuttleworth announced that the Canonical-sponsored distribution Ubuntu would shift its default desktop environment to GNOME from the next long-term support (LTS) release (Ubuntu 18.04 LTS).
 It is worth note that Canonical spent a lot of money and efforts to kill off their baby.